simeononsecurity/simeononsecurity.ch/content/articles/fortinet-vs-cisco-network-security-comparison/index.en.md

 - **Large Enterprise (10,000+ users):** Cisco (proven at scale, comprehensive ecosystem)
 - **Service Providers/MSPs:** Fortinet (better multi-tenancy and margins)

-**Key Takeaway:** Don't choose based on brand alone.
+**main points:** Don't choose based on brand alone.
 Map your technical requirements, budget constraints, and existing infrastructure to the decision framework above.
 Many organizations successfully deploy hybrid architectures, using Cisco where its strengths matter most and Fortinet where cost efficiency is paramount.

 ______